Top Psych Degrees

 More than 95% of graduates find a job or enter another academic program within six months of earning a degree.
 UGA achieves this impressive statistic by offering resume templates, portfolio assistance, and a career guide through the Career Center (CC).
 On the CC website, students can also review blog posts that cover networking best practices and upcoming career fairs.

 Application materials include high school transcripts that meet UGA's high school prerequisites requirement, ACT or SAT scores, and two recommendation letters.
 Georgia residents save approximately 75% on tuition compared to out-of-state students.
 UGA boasts five institutional scholarships for first-year students.
+At UGA, in-state tuition comes in at about $12,080 per year, while out-of-state tuition is nearly triple at about $31,120 per year.
+As per usual, it will take about four year for you to finish your bachelor’s degree here.

 Students who enroll in UW's bachelor's in psychology program can earn a BA or a BS.
 In addition to major coursework, learners complete an optional teaching experience, fieldwork, or research course.
 Additionally, psychology students can enhance the educational experience by participating in a departmental study abroad experience in Indonesia.